-A brief guide to the Equality Act 2010 The Equality Act and its' Codes of Practice will have dramatic and significant effect on Public Bodies, their suppliers and sub contractors.
-All organisations and employers in the UK will be effected but the specific duties which apply to Public Bodies will be increased.
-The Equality Act 2010 became law during the last session of Parliament.
+A brief guide to the Equality Act 2010 The Equality Act 2010 and its Codes of Practice will have dramatic and significant effect on suppliers to Public Bodies and their sub contractors, as well as suppliers to the Private Sector.

+The Equality Act 201 became law during the last session of Parliament.
 One of the Act's main objectives is "to enable duties to be imposed in relation to the exercise of public procurement functions" The Act and Codes of Practice will do this by strengthen the Equality Statutory Duty on Public Bodies and their suppliers through Public Procurement.
-(Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clauses 149 to 157) The requirement will demand that all public authorities must, in the exercise of their functions, have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality and foster good relations.
+(Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clauses 149 to 157)

-This duty applies to a person who is not a public authority but who exercises public functions.
-(Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clause 149 (2)) The rules of European Directive 2004/18/EC apply to all public procurement contracts.
+The requirement will demand that all public authorities must, in the exercise of their functions, have due regard to the need to eliminate discrimination, harassment and victimisation, advance equality and foster good relations.
+This duty applies to a person who is not a public authority but who exercises public functions (Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clause 149 (2))

-Specific powers in connection with Public Procurement-Equality ACT The Government's view is that the public sector has an important opportunity to use its purchasing power to promote equality where possible.
+The rules of European Directive 2004/18/EC apply to all public procurement contracts.
+Specific powers in connection with Public Procurement-Equality Act 2010 The Government's view is that the public sector has an important opportunity to use its purchasing power to promote equality where possible.
 It believes that it is right that public money is spent on goods and services in a way that advances the Government's public policy objectives on equality.

 The powers to impose additional specific duties, on a contracting authority within the meaning of the Public Sector Directive (2004/18/EC) in connection with its public procurement functions, is granted to a Minister of the Crown by the ACT.
 (Equality Act 2010, Part II Advancement of Equality Chapter 1 Public Sector Equality Duty Clause 155 (2)) European Directive 2004/18/EC applies to the award of public works contracts, public supply contracts and public service contracts.
-(European Parliament and of the Council of 31st March 2004) Public Procurement Over 350,000 suppliers work with public bodies.
+(European Parliament and of the Council of 31 March 2004)

+Public Procurement Over 350,000 suppliers work with public bodies.

-According to Government figures the total amount spent by public Procurement amounts to £220Bn.
-There are approx 25,000 organisations who will be subject to an Equality Public Duty (Local Authorities/ NHS/Central Government etc)
+According to Government figures the total amount spent by public Procurement amounts to £225Bn.
+There are approx 25000 organisations who will be subject to an Equality Public Duty (Local Authorities/ NHS/Central Government Committed 2 Equality etc)